nickbrandt/GitLab/doc/api/repositories.md

 | `message` | string   | no | The commit message to produce when committing the changes, defaults to `Add changelog for version X` where X is the value of the `version` argument. |

-If the `from` attribute is unspecified, GitLab uses the Git tag of the last version that came before the version specified in the `version` attribute.
+If the `from` attribute is unspecified, GitLab uses the Git tag of the last stable version that came before the version specified in the `version` attribute.
 For this to work, your project must create Git tags for versions using one of the following formats:

 - `vX.Y.Z`
 - `X.Y.Z`